-Although processing dry fiber requires a higher level of heating, tension control and added safety measures, once these differences are overcome, processing rates and reliability are significantly improved.
-Specifically, overall payout speeds and steering speeds can be increased for dry fiber resulting in increased laydown rates.
-The lack of resin within the material greatly reduces resin build-up for longer maintenance intervals.
-This also results in greater reliability by minimizing or eliminating the associated problems with resin build-up.
-All of these advantages increase the machine utilization when processing aerospace parts made from dry fiber materials with AFP equipment.
+Processing dry fiber material requires a higher level of heating, tension control and added safety measures.
+However, once these are achieved, processing rates and reliability may be significantly improved for DFP versus traditional pre-preg AFP processing.
+Overall payout speeds as well as steering speeds can be increased for dry fiber resulting in increased laydown rates when using current AFP processing techniques.
+The lack of resin within the material greatly reduces resin build-up, which supports longer maintenance intervals and greater reliability by minimizing or eliminating the problems associated with resin build-up.
+The controlled emission area and fast response time of precision heating systems greatly reduce unwanted heat on surrounding areas and increase process performance.
+In addition to DFP, further developments in the heating system have also proved beneficial for thermoset as well as thermoplastic processing.
+All of these advantages increase the machine utilization as well as reliability when processing aerospace parts made from dry fiber materials with AFP equipment.